lee-orr/dexterous_developer/README.md

 - WASI support
 - Patching running libraries with intermediate compilation results
 - Supporting the use of inter-process communication in addition to the current dynamic-library approach
-- Simplify CLI / Launchers
-  - When running in place, avoid needing to copy/download files if running from the same dir
 - GUI-based launchers should be added, especially for mobile
-- Supporting state in bevy
+- Supporting ECS hooks and observers in bevy

 ## Installation